 A key part of a Cass Business School degree is the opportunity to gain professional work experience.
-BSc Actuarial Science students are eligible to undertake an optional one-year paid work placement during the 3rd year of a four-year sandwich degree programme.
+BSc Actuarial Science students are eligible to undertake an optional one-year paid work placement during the 3rd year of a 4 year sandwich degree programme.

 The experience of working for a leading institution can be invaluable in terms of your future career.
 It will enable you to acquire skills and competencies sought by graduate employers, and give you an edge over the competition.

-BSc Actuarial Science students enjoy a wide range of professional placement opportunities in areas such as corporate insurance and risk management, actuarial pricing and capital management.
+BSs Actuarial Science students enjoy a wide range of professional placement opportunities in areas such as corporate insurance and risk management, actuarial investment pricing and capital management.
 Students have recently taken up placements with leading employers including: